-Candice O'Brien is in her ninth year at Baylor and has been an assistant under head coach Jim Barnes the previous 11 seasons, including two at Wyoming and one at Lamar.
+Candice O'Brien is in her 10th year at Baylor and has been an assistant under head coach Jim Barnes the previous 12 seasons, including two at Wyoming and one at Lamar.
 Prior to Lamar, O'Brien was the head coach at Niagara (N.Y.)
 Community College.

 With years of playing and coaching experience adding up to more than two decades, O'Brien brings an added view to make her mark on Barnes' staff.
-In addition to on-court coaching in practice and matches, O'Brien handles operations of the team's travel.
+In addition to on-court coaching in practice and matches, O'Brien handles team travel.

-O'Brien was a two-time first-team All-Mid-Continent Conference selection at the University at Buffalo (N.Y.).
+As a collegian, O'Brien was a first-team All-Mid-Continent Conference selection twice at the University at Buffalo (N.Y.).
 She finished her four-year career from 1993-96 as the Bulls' all-time leader in career kills with 1,641 and single-season kills with 510.
 She also finished as the career leader in kills per set over her career with 3.44 and in a single season with 4.146.
 O'Brien ranked second all-time in digs with 1,377 and fourth in career service aces with 184 during her time.

 A native of upstate New York, she received her bachelor's degree in exercise science from Buffalo in 1997.
 O'Brien and her husband, Pete, have a daughter, Logan.